PokemonAutomation/Microcontroller/Wiki/Programs/PokemonSwSh/CurryHunter.md

 ## Program Description

 This program will endlessly cook curry, and it will catch the Pokémon coming to your camp.
-It doesn't stop on a shiny, so you will need to check all the Pokémons in your boxes once you stop the program.
+It doesn't stop on a shiny, so you will need to check all the Pokémon in your boxes once you stop the program.

 An entire run (cooking curry + attracting the Pokémon) takes around 2 mins 30 seconds.
 With Charizard class curry, you are supposed to have a 1 in 4 chance of getting a curry encounter (assuming you follow the Setup regarding your team).
 In addition to that, curry encounters are really likely to be full odds.
 Thus, the average time of a curry hunt is around 28 days.